Cycling the Philippines

 Above: This ferry was a "RORO" (Roll-On, Roll-Off) so we could just walk the bikes up the vehicle ramp, no unloading or carrying.
 So easy !

-Sugar cane is a major crop in Negros.
+On Negros: sugar cane is a major crop.

 Workers still cut it by hand with machetes, then use bamboo ladders to pile it high onto trucks.